-This is why we've come up with a list of the best cameras that can give you the range of a DSLR without the weight.
+This is why we've come up with a list of the best cameras that can give you the range of a DSLR without the bulk and hassle of towing them around.
 A truly effective compact camera can prove to be a true blessing!

 - Check out our guide to the best compact cameras.